Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Experiments

-The source code of the planner, the domain, the problem and external function files, as well as experimental results, are downloadable from: \textbf{omitted to anonymity}.
+The source code of the planner, the domain, the problem, and external function files, as well as experimental results, are downloadable from: \textbf{omitted to anonymity}.
 We extend the F-STRIPS planner from \cite{DBLP:conf/aips/Hu0L23}.
 To demonstrate the efficiency of our model instead of the particular search algorithms, we use the BrFS (breadth-first search) search algorithm with duplicate removal.
-The experiments are run on a Linux machine (Ubuntu 20.04) with 8 CPUs (Intel i7-10510U 1.80GHz) with 16GB RAM.
-The external functions, implemented in Python, evaluate the belief formulae (either in action preconditions or goals) as search nodes are generated.
-We implement the group justified perspective model and its corresponding ternary semantics.
+The experiments are run on a Linux machine (Ubuntu 20.04) with 8 CPUs (Intel i7-10510U 1.80GHz) and 16GB RAM.
+Similar to the JP model~\cite{DBLP:conf/aips/Hu0L23}, the external functions, implemented in Python, evaluate the belief formulae (either in goals or in actions' preconditions) following our new semantics defined in Section~\ref{sec:model} when search nodes are generated.